troglobit/finit/doc/config.md

 KILL, use the option `kill:<1-60>`, e.g., `kill:10` to wait 10 seconds
 before sending `SIGKILL`.

-Services, including the `sysv` variant, support pre/post/ready scripts:
+Services, including the `sysv` variant, support pre/post/ready and cleanup scripts:

-  * `pre:[0-3600,]script`
+  * `pre:[0-3600,]script` -- called before the sysv/service is stated
-  * `post:[0-3600,]script`
+  * `post:[0-3600,]script` -- called after the sysv/service has stopped
-  * `ready:[0-3600,]script`
+  * `ready:[0-3600,]script` -- called when the sysv/service is ready
+  * `cleanup:[0-3600,]script` -- called when run/task/sysv/service is removed

 The optional number (0-3600) is the timeout before Finit kills the script, it defaults to the kill delay value and can be disabled by setting it to zero.
 These scripts run as the same `@USER:GROUP` as the service itself, with any `env:file` sourced.
-The scripts must use an absolute path, but are executed from the `$HOME` of the given user.
-The scripts are not called with any argument, but get a set of environment
+The scripts are executed from the `$HOME` of the given user.
+The scripts are not called with any argument, but get a set of environment variables:
-variables:

   * `SERVICE_IDENT=foo:1`
   * `SERVICE_NAME=foo`